 Lunar New Year

-Lunar New Year (Chinese New Year)
+(Chinese New Year)

-Lunar New Year is the most important holiday of the year for the Chinese and some of the East and Southeast Asian countries.
+Lunar New Year is the most important holiday of the year for China and some of the East and Southeast Asian countries.
 Traditionally the New Year is celebrated with family and the community through activities including deep-clean, decorating houses with traditional papercuts, feasting, and setting off firecrackers to bring in the New Year with a bang!

 Lunar New Year Celebration at the MEAA